-Fibromyalgia, a condition characterized by chronic muscle pain, is a sister disease to CFS.
+Fibromyalgia, a condition characterized by chronic muscle soreness and pain, is a sister disease to CFS.
 I rarely see a CFS case without this chronic muscle and fibrous tissue pain.

 In addition to the CFS protocols discussed above, I recommend the following treatments for fibromyalgia.

 • Over the years, natural medicine practitioners have had much success with the simple combination of malic acid (about 1200 mg per day) and magnesium (about 30-400 mg) for pain relief.
 A placebo controlled double blind study confirmed the efficacy of this combination (Russell et al. 1995).
 Both malic acid and magnesium are available in many health food stores.

 • To reduce inflammation, you can add boswellia gum or turmeric root to your herbal formula.